mmhj/dsotm/README.md

 macOS:
 * Navigate to `Sublime Text -> Preferences -> Settings -> — User` and change the `"font_face"` setting

-For example I changed the setting to `"font_face": "Source Code Pro",`
+For example I changed the setting to `"font_face": "Source Code Pro",`.

 ## Acknowledgements